Welcome to an epicenter of everyday Black beauty.

 Ariella Azoulay

-While not specifically centered on Black cultural groups, Azoulay's focus on Palestinian's residing in Israel and women in Western societies offers compelling parallel thoughts on the ethical powers and relations that exist in photography.
-The publication was featured in Deana Lawson's 2022 ICA exhibiton.
+While not specifically centered on Black cultural groups, Azoulay's focus on Palestinian's residing in Israel offers compelling parallels to the ethical powers and relations that exist for Blackness and photography.
+The publication was featured in Deana Lawson's 2022 ICA exhibition.

 Image Matters